santifa/hfts/Readme.md

     cd hfts
     mvn clean install -DskipTests

-To get all metrics working you'll further need the dictionary data for ambiguity, diversity and popularity.
-This package contains the source data as well as the scripts to produce the neccessary format for the library.
+To get all measures working you'll further need the dictionary data for ambiguity, diversity and popularity.
+This package contains the source data as well as the scripts to produce the neccessary format for the library as well as production ready dictionaries.

-Get the data for the metric from [here]() (not done yet).
+Get the dictionaries from [here](https://github.com/santifa/hfts/releases/download/v1.0/hfts-voc.tar.xz).
-In order to run the tests you have to place the dictionary data in the `hfts/data` directory otherwise only provide the paths.
+In order to run the tests you have to place the dictionary data in the `hfts/data` directory otherwise only provide the paths at programming time.

 ### Usage